sassoftware/devsascom-rest-api-samples/DecisionManagement/modelManagement.md

 }
 ```

-#### <a name='RetrieveSetWorkflowTasks'>Retrieve a Set of Workflow Tasks</a>
+#### <a name='retrieve-workflow-tasks'>Retrieve a Set of Workflow Tasks</a>
 Here is an example of retrieving a list of workflow tasks (steps from workflow processes) that are assigned to the current user.
-These tasks are for the authenticated user and are only for tasks within workflow processes that associated with projects.
+These tasks are for the authenticated user and are only for tasks within workflow processes that are associated with projects.
 This reflects a task list of work assigned to SAS Model Manager users.

 ```
 GET /workflowTasks